SuxinL/Notes/engineering/electronics/thinkpad460s/wifi_unavailable.md

 	- In the past I would restart my laptop to try to solve the problem.
 	- currently, I use logs and unit tests to localize it to the network manager as I do not know what happened inside.
 I replace it.
 	- Maybe in the future after I learn and know more about it, I can localize the problem further like some arguments disables wifi or some component is problematic.
-- What ExpressVPN did to the network manager.
+- **TODO** What ExpressVPN did to the network manager.
+	- DNS
+- First-hand materials like GNU manual pages give **details and rationale** about a topic, which is more convincing and reliable than second-hand materials like those from discussion in online communities.
+- Further learning
+	- networks
+		- vpn
+		- dns
+	- linux
+		- network manager

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4ODc1Mzg4N119
+eyJoaXN0b3J5IjpbLTE0NTQ5OTE4MThdfQ==
 -->